marcinjahn/technology-notebook/src/docs/programming/dotnet/enumerable.md

 So, basically, `yield` creates a custom `IEnumerator` (behind the scenes) that returns values only when we ask for them.
 The code in the method using `yield` runs ONLY when we ask for the next element.
 It is very similar to how LINQ works.

+### LINQ

+A small remark about LINQ and its `IEnumerable` is that it is not always the case that one element is pulled from the source at a time.
+In some cases we have to know all the values upfront before we're able to return even the first value.
+Example of it are:

+- `Reverse`
+- `OrderBy`

+We can't reverse a collection if we don't know the last value.

 ## IQueryable

-The `IQueryable` interface is a bit similar to `IEnumerable`.
-In fact, it inherits from `IEnumerable`. `IQueryable` is mostly used with LINQ and data providers.
+The `IQueryable` interface is a bit similar to `IEnumerable`, but also totally different at the same time.
+In fact, it inherits from `IEnumerable`.
+`IQueryable` is mostly used with LINQ and data providers.
 The advantage of it is that is allows to construct a query before executing it against a data source (e.g., a database). `IQueryable` has a property called `Expression`.
 This is the expression tree that a given instance of `IQueryable` represents.
 For example (using Entity Framework):

 ```cs
 var people = context.People.Where(p => p.Name.StartsWith("B"));